 Studies and experiments show that the HFT system has improved market liquidity and removed bid-ask spreads that previously would have been too small.
 This was proven by adding fees on HFT, and as a result, bid-ask spreads increased.

 The system spread when exchanges started to offer incentives for companies to add liquidity to the market.

-How does high frequency trading make money?
+How does high-frequency trading make money?

-To simplify the gist in abbreviation, HFTs are buying at a lower low price and selling when the price is above trend.
+High-frequency trading (HFT)s are buying at a lower low price and selling when the price is above trend.

 This helps in reducing the price fluctuations.
 When they are successful, prices look like the blue line on the chart, with the blips are smaller and shorter-lived.

 Investors earn from the spread between the price at which they buy (the “ask” price) and the price at which they sell (the “bid”).
 Here, we have a term called “the bid-ask spread.”
 That compensates the market makers for executing trades at precisely the time waned for trading.